 - If able, use the complete play set of a card when starting out: Consistency is the name of the game, having the maximum of any card increase your chances to draw that card when you most need it.

-- Test, test, test: Usually decks will not be perfect from the start, it’s a good idea to test your decks extensively and change cards that you feel are not contributing much to your game plan or that you seem to never actually seem to use in any situation.
+- Test, test, test: Usually decks will not be perfect from the start, it’s a good idea to test your decks extensively and change cards that you feel are not contributing much to your game plan or that you notice that you never actually use in any situation.

 ROTATION – NO LEGENDARY CARDS